icyhobbs/teamProfileGenerator/README.md

 ## Description

 AS A manager, you will use a command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-The program has passed unit by unit test for every part of the code.

 ## Table of Contents

 - [Installation](#installation)